R0bertas/Scrapper_for_DMCC.AE/README.md

 # Scrapper_for_DMCC.AE
-Based on python with Selentium
+Based on python with Selenium